Bluesky RSS announcer

 return did

-Similarly, the post lookup is just a wafer-thin wrapper around client.get_author_feed()
+Similarly, the post lookup is just a wafer-thin wrapper around client.get_author_feed():

 def bsky_posts(client, did):